llpeterson/internetworking/switching.md

 As it turns out, 48 bytes was picked for the ATM cell payload as a compromise.
-There were good arguments for both larger and smaller cells, and 48 made almost no one happy—a power of two would certainly have been better for computers to work with.
+There were good arguments for both larger and smaller cells, and 48 made almost no one happy—a power of two would certainly have been better for computers to process.

 ## Source Routing